davidseitz/JavaMostAdvancedMylittlePonyWars/README.md

 	1. CHOOSE a TAG Name for the .unit file
 	2. ADD .unit file in /unit_stats following the orders in the /modification/unit_file_template.txt file
 	3. ADD .png file in /units in format: {TAG}{FACTION (E/R)}.png for both Factions
+	4. ADD every change to /modification/default_values.txt for Documentation

 To add the new Unit to the Map Creator: